 The Lawyers’ Committee and Not In Our Town partnered to create a pamphlet for k-12 schools with information on preventing and responding to bullying, intolerance, and hate in schools.
 For hard copies of the pamphlet e-mail NoHate@lawyerscommittee.org.
 Download: Schools Standing Up to Hate.

 For children, hate can often come in the form of bullying.
-Children can experience bullying online, in school hallways, lunchrooms and buses.
-The Lawyers’ Commitee’s Parental Readiness and Empowerment Program: PREP provides extensive resources for parents to be effective advocates for their children’s education.
-One such resource is a comic strip on what a parent should do when their child is bullied in school.
-Download: PREP Bullying Comic.
+Children can experience bullying online, in school hallways, lunchrooms and on their commute to school.
+The Lawyers’ Commitee’s Parental Readiness and Empowerment Program: PREP and Stop Hate Project partnered to provide resources for students, parents, and educators to combat hate and bullying in schools.
+For resources on preventing and responding to bullying in schools: www.8449nohate.org/bullying.

 Right to Public Schools